-- Inform the British Authorities that you're importing a car with the correct documentation
+Inform the British Authorities that you're exporting a car

 Once you’ve brought the car into Ireland, your first step will be to make an appointment with the NCTS for a VRT inspection, which they carry out on behalf of the Revenue Commissioners.
 This inspection will confirm that your vehicle is as described in your V5C document.